Zack Follett: Post-playing career

 On November 7, 2011, Follett joined the Channel 4 broadcast team in London for its Sunday night coverage of the NFL.
 He was in England for a brief visit to preach as part of a Christian mission and to work with youths and to publicize American football.
 For the next two Sundays he joined the Sky Sports broadcast team for its coverage of the NFL.

 Zack joined the Sky Sports broadcast team again January 7–8, 2012, for its coverage of the NFL Wild Card Weekend.

 Personal life

 Zack is the son of Naomi and Bob Follett.
 He graduated with a major in American Studies.
-Zack's dog, a Shiba Inu named Zakarian, has been featured on Animal Planet's Dogs 101.
-Zack currently resides in Fresno, California, where he owns a small chain of coffee shops called Kuppa Joy, located in the greater Fresno area.
+Zack, and his dog Zakarian, have been featured on Animal Planet's Dogs 101.
+Zack currently resides in Fresno, California, where he owns a chain of coffee shops called Kuppa Joy, located in the greater Fresno area.